wso2/docs-mi/en/docs/reference/connectors/facebook-ads-connector/facebook-ads-configuration.md

 To use the Facebook Ads connector, first create the connection with your configuration.
 When calling a Facebook Ads operation, ensure the connection is referenced using the `configKey` attribute.

 ??? note "init"
-    The `init` operation is used to initialize the connection to Facebook Ads API.
+    The `init` operation initializes the connection to Facebook Ads API.
     <table>
         <tr>
             <th>Parameter Name</th>